 Does ViDA only affect cross-border transactions?

-No, ViDA applies to all sales of goods or services to customers in the EU, whether they are crossborder or not.
-This means that businesses that are based in the EU and sell to customers in their own country will also be affected by the new regulations.
+No, ViDA covers all sales of goods or services to EU customers, whether cross-border or domestic.
+Businesses based in the EU selling to customers in their own country will also need to adapt to these new regulations.

-Member States will be given the option to introduce DRR for transactions not covered by the intra-Community DRR (i.e., domestic supplies of goods and services).
-Domestic DRR systems’ features should be aligned with this for intra-Community DRR.
-As each Member State will have to implement a DRR system for intra-Community transactions, we anticipate that many, if not all, will want to leverage this investment and extend its applicability to domestic transactions, too.
+Member States can choose to introduce DRR for transactions not covered by intra-Community DRR (like domestic supplies).
+Features of domestic DRR systems should align with intra-Community requirements.
+Since each Member State must implement a DRR system for intra-Community transactions, we expect many — if not all — will extend this to domestic transactions as well.

 Will the ViDA proposal change current CTC models in the countries that implemented the e-invoicing mandate?